kktiwa/zip-coding-challenge/README.md

 ```
 docker stop $(docker ps -aq)
 ```
-* To shutdown locally running Kafka services, use the script `kill-kafka.sh`
+* To shut down locally running Kafka services, use the script `kill-kafka.sh`

 <a name="parking-lot"/>